 The cylinder head was also dismantled at this stage, revealing no particular problems.
 Waterways were flushed out, valve guides extracted, the cylinder head heated and the old valve seats pressed out.
-All external fittings were removed as a matter of course and set aside for later examination.

 Apart from removing the hubs and suspension fittings, the rear axle was cleaned and set aside for reconditioning, as was also the David Brown 4-speed gearbox.
 The brakes were dismantled and stored in readiness for reconditioning where needed.
 All other brake components were then scrapped as a matter of course.